“… these tests are unable to measure all of what it is that makes you the valued person who you are.” – Principal Len Christie

 - Help them deal with the stress with humor!
 Create memes.

-- Some other test prep web tools include Quizlet (iOS/Android/Web) for learning vocabulary, the Gojimo Test Prep app (iOS/Android) and ExamTime.
+- Some other test prep web tools include Quizlet (iOS/Android/Web) for learning vocabulary and ExamTime.
 ExamTime also has a free student study guide and the GoConqr free app.

 Challenge: Try one of these testing strategies this year to prepare students.